Are Breast Implants Linked to Cancer?

-Anaplastic large cell lymphoma (ALCL) is a very rare, treatable form of cancer of the cells of the immune system.
+Anaplastic large cell lymphoma (ALCL) is a very rare, treatable form of non-Hodgkin’s lymphoma cancer of the cells of the immune system and a known risk from breast implants.
 It occurs in breast tissue in about 3 in 100 million women.
 This rare form of cancer affects the cells of the immune system.

 In cases where ALCL is linked to breast implants, the cancer is not found on the breast itself, but usually in the capsule of scar tissue that forms around the implant and fluid near the implant.
 There are even some cases where the ALCL has spread throughout the body.

-Researchers are in the early stages of examining the correlation between ALCL and breast implants.
+Researchers are still examining the correlation between ALCL and breast implants.
 For example, researchers have yet to determine whether saline or silicone implants affect the potential risk of developing ALCL.
 However, as of 2016, the World Health Organization specified BIA-ALCL as a T-cell lymphoma that can develop following breast implants.